anthony-u-ds/anthony-u-ds.github.io/_posts/2024-07-26-sentiment-analysis.md

 **Part I: Research Question.**

+*(Please note that this was one the many projects that I did as part of my Masters in Data Analytics program.
+So, you will see this reflected in the naming of variables "d213task2" etc. I have also performed similar tasks for clients and some of my previous employers, but the proprietary nature of such work means that I am unable to share information from those projects)*

 For a company to retain its customers and keep them happy, it must be able to quickly analyze feedback from its customers and address any legitimate issues and concerns in a prompt manner.

 **A1.**